FoodTruckTrackR34/back-end/README.md

 ## Trucks

 ### /api/trucks [GET]
 For getting an array of all existing food trucks.
-Requires token in Authorization header.
+Requires a token in the Authorization header.
 Expects no data as input.
 Returns array of all trucks, structured like this:
 ```
 [